zhanghe9704/tpsa/README.md

 * Download the source files.
 Include "tpsa_extend.h" and "da.h" in your project and compile.
 Please note: do NOT include tpsa.cpp directly in your compiling command.
 This file is automatically included in tpsa_extend.cc.
 Compiling it directly can cause compiling errors.

-* The code is developed using Code::Blocks IDE.
+* （Deprecated） The code is originally developed using Code::Blocks IDE.
 There are two C::B profiles under the cbp directory: tpsa_lib.cbp and tpsa_dll.cbp for static library and dynamic library respectively.
 The cbp files are tested in Windows 10 with gcc compiler.
+Now we suggest using cmake as explained in the following.

-* You can also use cmake to compile the code into both a static library and a dynamic library.
-This has been tested in Ubuntu 20.04 (WSL2), and Ubuntu 22.04 (WSL2).
+* You can use cmake to compile the code into both a static library and a dynamic library.

-  `cmake .`
-  `make`

-  Here is an example of compiling the code under Ubuntu 22.04.
+### Compile and install cppTPSA in Linux

   Assume I have cloned the codes to the following folder: